nathanrosspowell/nathanrosspowell.github.com/website/pages/blog/2013/02/09/website-maintainance.md

 tags:
 - blog

-I updated some colours on the website... oh, and finally added the website source to the code section.
+I updated some colours on the website... oh, and finally added the [website source][website] to the code section.

 The colours that I picked for the accents where inside the colour pallette I was working from, but looked pretty gross.
 I changes them up to use only the blues, greens/yellows from the [Zenburn][zenburn] colour scheme which I am in love with for use in a [IDE][ide].